• Facebook

 Console.WriteLine("Cache has been cleared.");

-If you do not want to further receive any notifications for the cache clear event, add the following line in your application:
+If you do not want to receive any notifications for the cache clear event, add the following line in your application:

 • Java